FAQ

 What Is a Neurologist?

 Neurologists are doctors who diagnose and treat problems with the brain and nervous system.
 They do not perform surgery.
-If surgery is needed they will refer to a specialist neurosurgeon.
+If surgery is needed, they will refer to an appropriate specialist surgeon.

 When a patient has a neurological disorder that requires frequent care, a neurologist is often the principal care provider.